[May 7th 2020]

 [Page 19, Lines 7-8] the man in the flannel shirt ...Torpenhow the man casually described on page 16 line 15 now comes into the foreground as a main character.
 (The reference to 'black-browed' fits Kipling himself.)
-In addition to Bennet Burleigh, Torpenhow is said to to be a composite of many other well-known journalists of the day, including possibly Kay Robinson, Editor of The Pioneer, the paper for which Kipling worked in Allahabad.
+In addition to Bennet Burleigh, Torpenhow is said to be a composite of many other well-known journalists of the day, including possibly Kay Robinson, Editor in 1886/7 of The Civil and Military Gazette, the paper for which Kipling worked in Lahore.
 In p.
 66 line 10 of Something of Myself Kipling refers admiringly to the 'joyous reign' of Robinson who worked his staff to near breakdown to change the paper's format, but made them proud of the results.
 [I find this association is quite as credible as that with Burleigh; Ed.]

 Torpenhow is also a village east of Cockermouth in Cumbria.
 The etymological derivation of the name is complex, but it is perhaps sufficient to mention here that the early English name for 'hill' was 'how', and that the Celtic 'tor' has similar connotations.
 'Pen' in Welsh means 'head' and also 'chief' or 'supreme'.
 All this suggests that the choice of name is deliberate, and that Kipling has endowed Torpenhow's character with qualities of ancientness, Englishness, and the traditional Kiplingesque virtues of steadfastness and leadership.
 [I think Kipling, therefore, may have been projecting the duality of his own character in the contrasting personalities of Torpenhow and Dick; Ed.]